Sneak peek: Toddler tantrums are normal but very frustrating. Research helps guide us in a slightly unconventional way on how to respond to tantrums.

 This post contains affiliate links.
 Purchasing through these links provides me a small commission (at no added cost to you).

-Research on How to Handle Tantrums
+Research on How to Deal with Toddler Tantrums

 Related reading: Learning to be a More Patient Parent Using a Simple Process